-In 2018, the City of Melbourne will begin transforming Southbank Boulevard and Dodds Street by shifting traffic to create 2.5 hectares of public space.
+The City of Melbourne is transforming Southbank Boulevard and Dodds Street by shifting traffic to create 2.5 hectares of public space.

 For safe drop offs and collections we recommend Dodds Street which is located next to Southbank Theatre and can be entered via Grant Street.
 This location has four accessible car spaces.
 From there you will be able to walk along Southbank Boulevard past Southbank Theatre and the restaurants to our entrance.

 Blondie and Scripts Bars

 Our bars and restaurants remain open for business throughout the works.

 If you have any questions about getting to the Centre, especially if you have access requirements, don’t hesitate to call us on (03) 9699 3333 for more information.